y-lohse/inkjs/README.md

 ### I need a custom build

-Right now you'll need to fork the repo, then run `npm install & npm build`.
+Right now you'll need to fork the repo, then run `npm install & npm run build`.
 This will create a `dist` folder with the compiled file in various formats.
 This process is using [rollup.js](http://rollupjs.org/) so if you need another format or want to change the output in some way, you can tweak the `Gruntfile.js` which is where the compilation options are.

 ### I'd like to help with coding, is there something I should know?